 We shouldn't say this, but it's usually the groom that has the most concerns.
 And that's ok.
 Sometimes it's a macho thing where they might worry about their friends slagging them.
 Other times, its genuine nerves because they've never done anything like this before.
 We tend to take our portraits away from prying eyes so you won't have an audience watching on.
 And remember guys, you're not just doing this for yourself, but for your partner.

 If you're anxious about your wedding pics, you should consider having an engagement shoot.
-The most common thing we hear after an engagement shoot from those who were nervous beforehand is, 'that was actually not too bad.'
+The most common thing we hear after an engagement shoot from those who were nervous beforehand is, 'actually, that wasn’t too bad.'
 This experience will show you that its easy to have your picture taken, and you'll get more comfortable in front of the camera.

 The best way to approach your wedding photos is to think of it as a little moment together away from all the chaos of the wedding.
 Some time together to take in what just happened and to have a chat with each other.
 Looking back you may find it was the least stressful and mentally exhausting part of the day.